Sparky-turned-Coder/python_study/README.md

 # Python Syntax and Programming Concepts
 Studying and learning python syntax and programming concepts.
 Long term goal is to utilize current electrical skills and marry them with python programming.

+The plan is to focus on Python Crash Course by Eric Matthes.

+We will spend the next 8 weeks working through Part 1 Basics.
+- Beginning on 6/9/2025
+- Finishing Part 1 Basics on 8/9/2025

+Afterwhich, we will begin focusing in on specific projects.

 # Tech Stack
 - Python
 - Various Libraries